 Potential for nitrogen conversions typically found in other aquatic environments was greatly reduced in Organic Lake.
 There was a very low potential for nitrogen fixation that was confined to the deep zone (Figure 2B) and principally linked to anaerobic Epsilonproteobacteria (Table 2).
-This diazotrophic potential may not be realized by nitrogen-fixing Epsilonproteobacteria, given the high ammonia concentration present in the deep zone.
+This diazotrophic potential may not be realized by nitrogen-fixing Epsilonproteobacteria, given the high ammonia concentration present in the deep zone at the time of sampling.
 No ammonia monooxygenase genes (amoA) were detected.
 The potential for ammonia oxidation was only represented by hydroxylamine/hydrazine oxidase-like (hao) genes, which were in low abundance and linked to Deltaproteobacteria (Table 2). hao genes are present in non-ammonia-oxidizing bacteria (Bergmann et al., 2005), and those from Organic Lake belong to a family of multiheme cytochrome c genes present in sulfate-reducing Deltaproteobacteria that have no proven role in ammonia oxidation.
 In the genomes of sulfate-reducing Deltaproteobacteria the hao gene is invariably situated adjacent to a gene for a NapC/NirT protein, which suggests a role in dissimilatory reduction.
 Collectively these data indicate an inability for nitrification to occur in the upper mixed zone and no potential for ammonia loss in the deep zone.

 Denitrification genes (norCB and nozB) and genes for nitrate assimilation (nasA) were present throughout the water column (Figure 4B) and were linked primarily to Gammaproteobacteria (Table 2).
 Low nitrate and nitrite in the deep zone (Figure 1B, Table 1) indicates oxidized nitrogen has been depleted by dissimilatory or assimilitory reduction by heterotrophic Gammaproteobacteria.
 Denitrification genes are phylogenetically widespread and usually induced by low oxygen or oxidized nitrogen species (Kraft et al., 2011) and thus expected to be active in the deep zone or oxycline.
 However, denitrification may be inhibited even if conditions appear appropriate.
 For example, in Lake Bonney, Antarctica, denitrification occurs in the west lobe, but not in the east lobe of the lake despite the presence of anoxia, nitrate and denitrifying Marinobacter species (Ward and Priscu, 1997; Ward et al., 2005).
 Moreover, in the absence of nitrification, denitrification and nitrate assimilation would be limited by the lack of potential to re-form oxidized nitrogen.
 The preponderance of assimilation/mineralization pathways geared towards reduced nitrogen appears to reflect a “short circuit” of the typical nitrogen cycle that would conserve nitrogen in a largely closed system.
 Hence, the predominant nitrogen source is regenerated fixed nitrogen.
-Similar findings were also made for Ace Lake, although in this system the presence of a dense layer of green sulfur bacteria with the potential to fix nitrogen augments the nitrogen cycle (Lauro et al., 2011).
+Similar findings were also made for Ace Lake, although in this system the presence of a dense layer of green sulfur bacteria with the potential to fix nitrogen augments the nitrogen input to the lake (Lauro et al., 2011).

 Molecular basis for unusual sulfur chemistry